 18.5.
 Data compilation

-The national institutions responsible for compiling job vacancy statistics send aggregated national statistics to Eurostat.
-These national data are then used to compile the job vacancy rate at the European Union and Euro Area levels.
-These job vacancy rates are computed by first totalling the number of job vacancies and the number of occupied posts for the countries which have supplied these data.
-No estimates were made for any country that was not participating in the job vacancy statistics data collection.
-Because of incomplete EU coverage, the EU totals for the numbers of job vacancies and occupied posts are not yet published.
+The national institutions responsible for compiling job vacancy statistics send aggregated national data to Eurostat for both occupied and vacant posts.
+These national data are then used to compile the job vacancy rate at the European Union and euro area levels.
+Job vacancy rates are derived from the number of job vacancies and the number of occupied posts provided by the countries.

 For some countries, information on specific economic activities or establishments is not transmitted.
 If national data are only available for a sub-category of all business units, e.g. with 10 or more employees, this sub-category is used in the computation of the job vacancy rate at the EU-level.

-If, for a participating country, data for a quarter are missing, Eurostat might undertake some estimations.
-The estimates of missing data are not published.
+If, for a participating country, data for a quarter are missing, Eurostat might estimate them to calculate European totals.
+Estimates for the missing countries are not published.

 18.6.
 Adjustment